- Mission statement

 - Examples of pupil passports, target trackers and provision maps are available from the SENCo should you require further information.

 We are an inclusive school; we welcome and celebrate diversity.
-All staff believe that a child having high self-esteem is crucial to a child’s well-being.
+All staff believe that children having high self-esteem is crucial to a child’s well-being.
 We have a caring, understanding team looking after our children.

-- The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents’ first point of contact.
-If further support is required the class teacher liaises with the SENCo for further advice and support.
-This may involve working alongside outside agencies.
+- The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this is the parents’ first point of contact.
+If support is required the class teacher liaises with the SENCo for further advice and support.
+This may involve working alongside outside agencies such as Health and Social Services, and/or the Emotional, Social and Mental Health Support Team or PCSO (Police Community Support Officer)

 How will my child be able to contribute their views?